Music

 To find individuals who can not only sing,

-but harmonize songs like the samples below, first time through, with no
+but harmonize songs like the samples below with no

 score to read, is rare.
 To find a whole family in which every